 Articles are double-blind reviewed.
 We follow the principles in the Golden Rule of Reviewing: “review for others as you would have others review for you”.
 Reviewers should first determine if the article is publishable by LD&C. Reviewers should give useful feedback to help authors improve their articles.
 Does the article offer anything new?
 Does it address relevant literature?
 Does it address topics targeted by LD&C?
 Has it been published elsewhere already?

 Who holds the copyrights for articles published in LD&C?

-The copyrights for all articles published by LD&C are held by their respective authors.
+The copyright for each article published by LD&C is held by its author(s).

 What is LD&C‘s policy with regard to Creative Commons Licenses?

 LD&C has joined an emerging group of scholarly publications that free up their work for scholarly use by means of Creative Commons licenses.
 All papers published by Language Documentation & Conservation are made available through a Creative Commons Attribution 4.0 International License (described in plain English at https://creativecommons.org/licenses/by/4.0 (and authors are able to specify more precise license terms provided by the Creative Commons framework).
 These licenses enable the legal sharing and reuse of cultural, educational, and scientific works and have been adopted by a growing number of scientists and scholars.
 Applying one of these standard licenses to your work will provide strong legal protection both to you and those wishing to use your work and will thus ensure your right to make your work freely and openly available.

 When submitting an article, authors are asked to indicate their agreement to abide by one of the above licenses.
 Please read about them before submitting your paper.